variantstudios/wisdomwaysacupuncture.com/_conditions/chronic-ailments.md

 While using Chinese medicine holistically goes back to the foundations of the medicine, the actual practice of it is becoming less and less common.

-Depending on a person's foundational training, or if they specialize in issues like orthopedic pain which are often treated as stand-alone issues, will depend on how holistically an acupuncturist works.
-Schools don't always teach students how to really diagnose these connections between symptoms.
+Personal treatment style plays a huge role in how holistic any given acupuncturist is.
+But other factors like a person's foundational training, or if they specialize in issues like orthopedic pain which are often treated as stand-alone issues, will influence how holistically an acupuncturist works.

+Many schools have also moved into teaching a more western and "integrative" approach to acupuncture, which inevitably means that diagnosis becomes more mechanistic and reductionist, moving more towards a western model.

 &nbsp;